-This week, we are going to sing Little Pioneer Children and The Handcart Song.
-Both have a fun descant part that is fun to play using the bells.
+This week, we are going to sing Little Pioneer Children using the bells.
+It has a fun descant part that is great to play using the bells.
 I had the thought that if I had those homemade chimes I would use those instead because they are more similar to something the pioneers would have used!
 But, what do you do?

 Here are the bell charts I'm using:

 Little Pioneer Children page 2: